scholzj/building-cloud-native-logging-pipelines-on-top-of-apache-kafka/README.md

 9) Next we have to deploy Fluent-bit and configure it to send the logs to Kafka.
    We have to create all the different RBAC resource and a config map with configuration.
    The FLuent-bit it self runs as DeamonSet to collect the logs from all nodes.
-   The whole Fluent Bit deployment is in [`04-fluentbit.yaml`](./04-fluentbit.yaml)
+   The whole Fluent Bit deployment is in [`06-fluentbit.yaml`](./06-fluentbit.yaml)
    ```
-   kubectl apply -f 04-fluentbit.yaml
+   kubectl apply -f 06-fluentbit.yaml
    ```

-10) Check the messages produced by Fluentbit:
-    TODO: Use consumer running inside the cluster

-### Push data to ElasticSearch
+#### Push data to ElasticSearch

-11) Now with everything running, we can use the Apache Camel Elastic Search connector to push the logs to ElasticSearch.
+10) Now with everything running, we can use the Apache Camel Elastic Search connector to push the logs to ElasticSearch.
-    We can deploy it using the [`08-elasticsearch-connector.yaml`](./08-elasticsearch-connector.yaml).
+    We can deploy it using the [`07-elasticsearch-connector.yaml`](./07-elasticsearch-connector.yaml).
     ```
-    kubectl apply -f 08-elasticsearch-connector.yaml
+    kubectl apply -f 07-elasticsearch-connector.yaml
     ```

-12) Check the data in Kibana
+11) Create the indexes in Kibana to make it easy to search for logs later

-### Push the data to Amazon AWS S3
+#### Push the data to Amazon AWS S3

-13) Deploy the Apache Camel S3 connector to push the data to Amazon AWS S3.
+12) Deploy the Apache Camel S3 connector to push the data to Amazon AWS S3.
-    First, make sure the bucket is created
+    First, make sure the bucket is created.
-    Then deploy the S3 connector from [`09-s3-connector.yaml`](./09-s3-connector.yaml):
+    Then deploy the S3 connector from [`08-s3-connector.yaml`](./08-s3-connector.yaml):
     ```
-    kubectl apply -f 09-s3-connector.yaml
+    kubectl apply -f 08-s3-connector.yaml
     ```
     And go back to Amazon AWS S3 to check the data in the S3 bucket.

+### Demo 1

+13) Show the deployment files.
+    Focus mainly on:
+    * Kafka & Kafka Connect
+    * Fluentbit
+    * ElasticSearch Connector

+14) Check the messages produced by Fluentbit by consuming from the `logs` Kafka topic.
+    You can use the helper script for it:
+    ```
+    ./10-check-logs.sh
+    ```

+15) Show that the data are really in Kibana

+### Demo 2

+#### S3 archiving

+16) Show the S3 Connector.
+    And show that the data are really flowing into the S3 bucket.

-### Detect anomalies and send them to Slack
+#### Detect anomalies and send them to Slack

-14) Create a new topic for alerts.
+17) Create a new topic for alerts.
     Any message sent to this topic will be later forwarded to our Slack channel.
     So the apps processing the logs and triggering alerts can just send the alerts here.
-    The topic is defined in [`10-topic-alerts.yaml`](./10-topic-alerts.yaml).
+    The topic is defined in [`20-topic-alerts.yaml`](./20-topic-alerts.yaml).
     We just need to apply it:
     ```
-    kubectl apply -f 10-topic-alerts.yaml
+    kubectl apply -f 20-topic-alerts.yaml
     ```

-15) Next, deploy the Apache Camel Slack connector which will read the alerts form the topic and forward it to Slack.
+18) Next, deploy the Apache Camel Slack connector which will read the alerts form the topic and forward it to Slack.
     One of the advantages of Kafka is that it integrates with many different systems which you can use.
     And if needed you can easily write your own.
-    You can check the connector definition in [`11-slack-connector.yaml`](./11-slack-connector.yaml) and create it:
+    You can check the connector definition in [`21-slack-connector.yaml`](./21-slack-connector.yaml) and create it:
     ```
-    kubectl apply -f 11-slack-connector.yaml
+    kubectl apply -f 21-slack-connector.yaml
     ```

-16) Check the alerting application based on Kafka Streams API.
-    The alerting application can be deployed from the [`12-alerting.yaml`](./12-alerting.yaml) file:
+19) Deploy the test application to produce the error logs.
     ```
-    kubectl apply -f 12-alerting.yaml
+    kubectl apply -f 22-test-app.yaml
     ```
+    You can check the source codes in  [`./applications/test-app`](./applications/test-app).

+20) Check the alerting application based on Kafka Streams API.
+    The alerting application can be deployed from the [`23-alerting.yaml`](./232-alerting.yaml) file:
+    ```
+    kubectl apply -f 23-alerting.yaml
+    ```
+    You can check the source codes in  [`./applications/alerting`](./applications/alerting).

-17) Trigger some alerts and check that the trigger messages to be sent to the alert topic:
+21) Trigger some alerts in the Test application and check that the trigger messages to be sent to the alert topic:
-    TODO: Consume the mesages form inside the cluster
+    You can use the helper script for it:
+    ```
+    ./24-trigger-alerts.sh
+    ./25-check-alerts.sh
+    ```

-18) Check the messages on Slack.
+22) Check the messages on Slack in the channel you configured your Slack connector to push the messages to.

+### _Notes to executing the demo_

+* _The source codes of the Test and Alerting apps used during the demo can be found in [`./applications`](./applications)_
+* _You need to change the Ingress addresses or use another method of exposing the apps to match your environment_
+* _You need to change the things such as the S3 bucket, Slack room, ElasticSearch URL etc. to match your setup_